stdevelopr/trading-binary-linear-regression/README.md

 #### Parameters
 The following parameters will be under control:
 * The size of the window in wich the regression line will be calculated.
-* The dispersion around the line, trough the coeficient of the determination varying from 0 ( total dispersion) to 1 (concentrated on the line)
+* The dispersion around the line, through the coeficient of determination varying from 0 ( total dispersion) to 1 (concentrated on the line)

 ___